-Welcome to my blog on healthy eating and food safety.
+Welcome.
+This blog site, healthy eating and food safety, has been discontinued as of June 23, 2017.
 I look forward to your comments and feedback regarding use of this tool to disseminate educational information.
-This blog will be updated on a regular basis.

 Thursday, February 2, 2012